t6kke/BadmintonSkillCalculator/README.md

 - Official badminton league tournaments data scraping and injection functionality implemented
 - Initial version of BSC/DataExtractor internal package fromTS.py created for scraping tournamentsoftware.com tournament data
-- Separate extraction for tournament metadata(name, start/end date) and scraping matches from each tournament day
+- Separate extraction for tournament metadata(name, location, start/end date) and scraping matches from each tournament day
 - Database structure modified with new tables and some additional columns in tournaments tables
 - New setup for creating default categories(standard categories setup that badminton has)
 - Leagues metadata table holds the default start ELO value for new players starting first time